Entry26.png

 He swallowed. “…Love you, man.”

-And with that, the light twanged right off the wire, dispersed into the air like fireflies.
+And with that, the spell was released.
+The light twanged right off the wire, dispersed into the air like fireflies.
 It’s a precious spell to watch unfold.
-Nearly as precious as seeing this informal, youthful side to Raph’æl that he personally reserved for his dearest friend.
+Nearly as precious as getting to see this informal, youthful side to Raph’æl that he personally reserved for his dearest friend.

 Ten seconds.